hydrobricks/hydrobricks-doc/doc/parameters.rst

 Parallel calibration
 ^^^^^^^^^^^^^^^^^^^^^

-Calibration runs the model many times with independent parameter sets, so it can be spread across CPU cores.
-SPOTPY ships parallel backends (``parallel='mpc'`` for multiprocessing, ``parallel='mpi'`` for MPI), but to use them the setup has to be sent to worker processes.
+Depending on the calibration approach, the model can be run many times with independent parameter sets, so it can be spread across CPU cores.
+SPOTPY ships parallel backends (``parallel='mpc'`` for multiprocessing), but to use them the setup has to be sent to worker processes.
 The model, forcing, and observations are backed by the C++ core and cannot be pickled, so they must be **rebuilt inside each worker** rather than shipped.